 Your attorney from The Law Place will be able to take on all unnecessary legal stress on your behalf so your family can focus solely on grieving the loss of your loved one and your own wellbeing.

-Your Fort Myers Wrongful Death Case Has a Time Limit!
+Fort Myers Wrongful Death Cases Have Time Limits!

 Every lawsuit carries with it a specified time limit in which a claim must be filed.
 This time limit is known as a statute of limitations.
 This varies between each type of lawsuit.
 Once this specified time limitation expires, then the courts will no longer have the jurisdiction to punish the negligent individuals and offer suitable compensation to victims, and lawsuits may no longer be filed (except under extreme circumstances).

-In the state of Florida, the statute of limitations for filing a wrongful death claim is two years from the date of the loved one’s death, as set out in Florida Statue 95.11.
-For example, if you experienced a Fort Myers wrongful death on August 18, 2014, you have to have filed a wrongful death claim by August 18, 2016.
+In the state of Florida, the statute of limitations for filing a wrongful death claim is two years from the date of the loved one’s death.
+For example, if you experienced a Fort Myers wrongful death on August 18, 2023, you have to have filed a wrongful death claim by August 18, 2025.
 Failing to do so may prohibit you from ever recovering compensation for your loved one’s passing.
 It is extremely rare for a case to be accepted by the courts once the statute of limitations has expired.

 Consequently, if you’ve lost a loved one in a Fort Myers wrongful death incident, then it is vital you act as quickly as possible and file your claim within two years to ensure you are able to seek wrongful death compensation.
 Contact The Law Place today if you’ve been involved in a Fort Myers wrongful death case so that you can receive all of the necessary help from a personal injury attorney at our firm.
 We offer a free initial consultation with a personal injury lawyer on our team so you can understand your legal options, and we can determine the strength of your potential lawsuit.